Post-quantum Zero Knowledge in Constant Rounds: Preliminaries

-\item {\bf Compactness:} There exists a polynomial $\poly(\cdot)$ s.t. for every quantum circuit $C$ with $\ell'$ output qubits and an enryption of an input for $C$, the output size of the evaluation algorithm is $\poly(\secp, \ell')$, where $\secp$ is the security parameter of the scheme.
+\item {\bf Compactness:} There exists a polynomial $\poly(\cdot)$ s.t. for every quantum circuit $C$ with $\ell$ output qubits and an enryption of an input for $C$, the output size of the evaluation algorithm is $\ell\cdot \poly(\secp)$, where $\secp$ is the security parameter of the scheme. \nir{the complexity of evaluation does scale with the size of $C$, the resulting ciphertext is compact.}\omri{This doesn't contradict what I wrote.
+I only wrote that the output size of evaluation is compact, not the computation itself, of course.}